SkyzohKey/tox-website/ReadMe.md

 This use Gulp as a build tool so you need to run the following:

 ```
+# Clone the repo and install dependencies
 git clone https://github.com/SkyzohKey/tox-website.git
 cd tox-website
 npm install

+# Compile everything into a dist/ folder (`--env production` in prod)
 gulp

+# Serve the app !
+gulp watch serve
 ```

 Now you can access it by clicking on http://127.0.0.1:1340.
 You can change the port by passing a `PORT`env variable.